nikowa/oggun/doc/src/overview.md

 ![oggun](oggun.png)

-_Oggun_ is a game engine, made for my games _Montster Sweeper_, _The Blue Break_, and _Blade & Eye_.
+_Oggun_ is a game engine, made for my games _Monster Sweeper_, _The Blue Break_, and _Blade & Eye_.
+It is intended for small-scale stylized games.
 This is a prototype, so the feature-set is undetermined and many features are not yet implemented.
 The current capabilities are demonstrated by the [examples](examples.md).

 <!---At the start you give a fixed *memory cap* number to `base.init` and this is the maximum amount of memory that your threads will be able to allocate.